 The “Manila” hemp and ritual rice in Salvaged, having appeared in alternate forms in previous installations and ritual interventions, is charged with the energy of reclamation.

-The barber shop next door and my grandson’s baby stroller in the foreground join in the spirit of my conjurings of generational lineage through hair.
+The barber shop pole and my grandson’s stroller in this image give an extra nudge to my conjurings of generational inheritance through hair.